-The Best Literary Podcasts
+The Best Literary Podcasts for Book Lovers

 The Inspirational Living podcast is often described as the self-help podcast for the literary listener.
 Our podcasts not only feature works from best-selling self-development authors of the early 20th century (writers such as Orison Swett Marden and William George Jordan) but also works from respected literary authors, such as Oscar Wilde, Mark Twain, Henry David Thoreau, and G.K.
 Chesterton.

 If you are looking for a literary podcast that will inspire you to live life more fully; motivate you to reach to your potential, and entertain you with its beautiful language, then we believe that you'll enjoy the Inspirational Living podcast.

 In the following list, we have compiled seven of the most popular literary podcasts from the Inspirational Living catalogue, providing you with a wide range of ideas upon which to reflect upon.
 To stay up to date on future literary podcasts, please subscribe to us at iTunes, Google Play, or Stitcher.com.

 1) Literary Podcast: The Best Confucius Quotes & Sayings

 When things are investigated, then true knowledge is achieved; when true knowledge is achieved, then the will becomes sincere; when the will is sincere, then the heart is set right; when the heart is set right, then the personal life is cultivated; when the personal life is cultivated, then the family life is regulated; when the family life is regulated, then the national life is orderly; and when the national life is orderly, then there is peace in this world. - Confucius

 Words are the index of character.
 They enclose within them our thoughts, and the tone with which they are spoken indicates the state of our affections.
 The utterance of a single word can reveal the love, fear, or hate that lurks within it, and, as such, our life and character are laid open to public view. - Warren Felt Evans